Proudly made in the

-The sky’s the limit when it comes to the possible amenities included with a villa property, and no two sites are alike.
+The sky’s the limit when it comes to the possible amenities included with a property, and no two sites are alike.

-Almost every short stay vacation rental in the Turks and Caicos are fully-furnished, and have linens, towels, and kitchen utensils and appliances.
+Almost every short stay vacation rental in the Turks and Caicos are fully furnished, and have linens, towels, outfitted kitchens, and appliances.
 Basic consumables may also be included, such as laundry detergent and some basic dry goods.